pabloherrero1986/pablohs1986.github.io/README.md

   - Preloader animation.
   - Diagonal section dividers.
   - Fixed top navigation that appears on scroll.
-  - About section with photo, description and skills columns to describe you.
+  - About section to describe you.
   - Portfolio grid showing details when hovering over an image and acting as a link.
   - Contact section with a form that includes a confirmation check linked to the legal conditions and send you to the thank you page when submit.
   - Footer section with go up button, social links, copyright reference and link to legal conditions.